jonfk/utility-belt/rust/move-photos-without-duplicates/PLAN.md

 - sqlx for persistence to sqlite
 - sha2 for hashing with sha-256
 - tokio async runtime
+- walkdir for directory traversal and iterating over files
 - error-stack for high level error reporting and returning errors externally to users
 - snafu to create specific errors from low level errors
 - camino for utf8 paths.
 We can assume all the paths are utf8 since they are generally from devices that support utf8 such as iPhone, cameras, etc. If we encounter a non-utf8 path, we return and error and exit.